-A wide range of active learning and teaching approaches authentic to surgical education are used for all stages of the programme, be they online or face-to-face.
+A wide range of active learning and teaching approaches authentic to surgical education are used for all stages of the programme.

-The full cohort will be organised into smaller teams to carry out group work where relevant and in order to facilitate participation and interaction.
+Whilst cohorts may be medium to large at PG Certificate and Diploma stage, you will be organised into teams (8-10 students) to carry out small-group work where relevant.
 Your groups will have an assigned academic tutor to facilitate your progression across modules and the programme.
 Scheduled office hours will be made available to you.

-The overall workload consists of teaching activities (face-to-face and/or online sessions) and independent learning.
+The overall workload consists of synchronous and asynchronous educational activities and independent learning.
 While actual contact hours may vary somewhat, the following gives an indication of how much time you will need to allocate to different activities at each level of the programme.
-At Imperial, each ECTS credit taken equates to 25 hours total study time (e.g. reading, writing, activities, lectures).
-Each programme stage is 30 ECTS credits representing approximately 750 hours of overall workload over a year.
+At Imperial, each ECTS credit taken equates to an expected total study time of 25 hours.
+Each programme stage is 30 ECTS credits representing approximately 750 hours of overall workload.

-For the online PG Certificate stage:
+PG Certificate stage: